NotJustin/Random-Gun-Arena/README.md

 rga_printdamagemessages (bool | default 1)
 "When a client dies or survives to end of round, print the damage they dealt, received, and healed to chat"

+rga_playnextweaponsound (bool | default 1)
+"When the next weapon is chosen, a voice will read the name of the weapon"
 ```

 ### Installation